bearkerb/tp/docs/DeveloperGuide.md

 2. **System** checks for correct parameter format and completeness.
 3. **System** verifies that a tenant with the same name does not already exist.
 4. **System** creates a new tenant record.
-5. **System** shows the `"New tenant added"` success message and refreshes the tenants list automatically.
+5. **System** shows the success message and refreshes the tenants list automatically.

 Use case ends.